Ella Haddad

 Eloise Rafia "Ella" Haddad is an Australian politician.
 She was first elected to the Tasmanian House of Assembly for the Labor Party in the Division of Denison at the 2018 state election.

 Haddad unsuccessfully contested the Labor Left ballot for the 2025 Tasmanian Labor Party leadership election, with Left's nomination instead going to Josh Willie.

+Haddad also serves as co-vice president of the Tasmanian Labor Party.

 Early life and education

 Haddad graduated with degrees in arts and law from the University of Tasmania before working in the electorate office of the former federal member for Denison, Duncan Kerr.
 Haddad also worked for several Labor members of the Tasmanian parliament as a legal and policy adviser.
 These included roles in the offices of former Attorneys-General of Tasmania, Judy Jackson and her successor, Steve Kons, Lisa Singh when she was a member of the Tasmanian parliament, and Rebecca White MP.
 She has served as Secretary of the Tasmanian branch of the International Commission of Jurists, including participating in international conferences.
 Haddad has also served as president of the Tasmanian branch of the Fabian Society, a think tank researching progressive political ideas and public policy reform.
 Haddad commenced further study as a postgraduate student at the University of Tasmania.

 Haddad served on the boards of several Tasmanian community organisations over many years including the Tasmanian Council of Social Services (TasCOSS), Women's Health Tasmania (then Hobart Women's Health Centre), TasCAHRD, TasDeaf and Ten Lives Cat Centre (then the Hobart Cat Centre).